thedeadairchannel001

 "During the course of a few violent weeks in Nashville, Steve was handed three dismemberment cases.
 The detective working one of the cases pointed to a notch in a bone and asked Steve to tell him about it.
 Happy to have a chance to display his expertise, Steve drew himself up and said, in his most professorial voice, "Why, that's a saw mark in an arm bone.

-know it's a saw mark in an arm bone," he snorted.
+The cop stared at Steve in disgust.
+"I know it's a saw mark in an arm bone," he snorted.
 "You're the bone doc; what kind of saw mark?"

 Steve didn't know, but after he finished blushing, he decided to find out-not just about that particular saw, but about all types of saws.